jhu-dvrk/sawIntuitiveResearchKit/share/README.md

 *sawSocketStreamer* (streaming out dVRK data over UDP in JSON format) and *sawOpenIGTLink* (*cisst/SAW* bridge for OpenIGTLink/igtl) can be find in the directory `socket-streamer` and `igtl`.
-These can be used as middleware between the dVRK console and user applications.
+These can be used as middleware between the dVRK system and user applications.

 ## Obsolete files

 * `dvmtm.rob` and `dvpsm.rob`.
 Use the JSON files instead.
 The `.rob` files can still be used with `robManipulator` in C++/Python if needed.
 * `two-arms.json`.
 These files were used with the old application teleop JSON.
-This application has been replaced by the Qt console JSON and for ROS `dvrk_console_json`.
-The "console" applications are far more convenient and configurable.
-Search for existing `console-xyz.json` in this directory and subdirectory to find different examples of use.
+This application has been replaced by the Qt system JSON and for ROS `dvrk_system`.
+The "system" applications are far more convenient and configurable.
+Search for existing `system-xyz.json` in this directory and subdirectory to find different examples of use.